 sidechain is a separated blockchain running parallel to the main chain.
 The side chain is usually a private network with a specific form of interoperability with the main blockchain.
 The biggest advantages of sidechain is definitely the fact that they can have completely different characteristics than the main chain.
 Therefore, the consensus protocol may differ - the main network may reach global agreement using, for example, POW (Proof of Work - a protocol known from Bitcoin), network capacity, its ability to transfer transactions per second.

 The history of children's chains

 The history of sidechain begins in the 2014 year, when a group of cryptographers currently mostly associated with the company Blockstream published a document presenting the concept of side chains: "Enabling Blockchain Innovations with Pegged Sidechains".
-Sidechain were presented as a solution to some Bitcoin problems.
-Instead of changing the entire main network, you could now enter sidechain - add the "second layer" to the main chain.
-Thanks to certain concessions, such as reduced decentralization within sidechain, we would be able to process an increased number of transactions per second or indirectly introduce a new class of objects to Bitcoin.
-It is important that sidechain is completely independent of the main chain - if any error occurs within it, the main chain will not be exposed to danger.
-However, it has its consequences and as every technology in cryptocurrencies is an art of concessions.
-Sidechain is a good solution for some problems - they will not, however, assure, contrary to what we can read in numerous LISK project advertisements - infinite scalability.
-At least not in the sense in which it is advertised.
+Sidechains have been presented as a solution to some of Bitcoin's problems.
+Instead of changing the entire main network, it was now possible to introduce sidechain - add a "second layer" to the main chain.
+Thanks to some concessions, such as reduced decentralization within the sidechain, we would be able to process an increased number of transactions per second or indirectly introduce a new class of objects to Bitcoin.
+It is important that the sidechain is completely independent of the main chain - if any error occurs within it, the main chain will not be put in danger.
+However, this has its consequences and, like any technology in cryptocurrencies, it is an art of concession.
+Sidechains are a good solution to some problems - but they will not provide, contrary to what we can read in numerous LISK project announcements - infinite scalability.
+At least not as advertised.